Seychelles giant tortoise: Conservation

 With DNA testing, tortoises of the "extinct" subspecies were identified and acquired by the Nature Protection Trust of Seychelles for conservation.
-They were brought to Silhouette Island and the captive-breeding program was initiated in 1997.
-For several years the female tortoises produced infertile eggs.
-In November 2002 eggs laid by a young female started to hatch.
-By the time the Nature Protection Trust of Seychelles was evicted, they had produced 40 juveniles of the Seychelles giant tortoise.
+They were brought to Silhouette Island and a captive-breeding program was initiated in 1997.
+For several years, the female tortoises produced infertile eggs.
+In November 2002, eggs laid by a young female started to hatch.
+By the time the Nature Protection Trust of Seychelles was evicted, it had produced 40 juveniles of the Seychelles giant tortoise.

-The decision of the Islands Development Company to evict the Nature Protection Trust of Seychelles from Silhouette island by March 2011, and their refusal to permit wild tortoises to live on the island forced them to remove and find new homes for the tortoises.
+The decision of the Islands Development Company to evict the Nature Protection Trust of Seychelles from Silhouette island by March 2011, and its refusal to permit wild tortoises to live on the island, forced the trust to remove and find new homes for the tortoises.

 The privately managed island of Cousine agreed to provide a new home for the Seychelles tortoises.
 In April 2011, the Seychelles giant tortoises went to Cousine.
-If they had been able to release them on Silhouette island, they would have established a separate wild population, now they will be mixed with the Aldabra tortoises that are already on Cousine island.
-The Nature Protection Trust of Seychelles takes consolation from producing a new generation of many young tortoises which will live for at least 100 years.
-In that time there may be an opportunity to establish pure populations of these tortoises.
-These animals live longer than short-term management and development perspectives.
+If had been possible to release them on Silhouette island, they would have established a separate wild population, but now they will be mixed with the Aldabra tortoises that are already on Cousine island.
+The Nature Protection Trust of Seychelles took consolation from the fact that it could produce a new generation of young tortoises which will live for at least 100 years.
+In that time, there may be an opportunity to establish pure populations of the tortoises.
+The animals live longer than short-term management and development plans can provide for.